-MapSource Info - shows the number of maps downloaded from the optional MapSource software package and the amount of memory used (in kilobytes).
-MapSource allows you to supplement the built-in map with additional detail, including residential streets.
+MapSource Info- shows the number of maps downloaded from the optional MapSource software package and the amount of memory used (in kilobytes).
+MapSource allows you to supplement the built-in map with up to 1.44 MB of additional detail, including residential streets and topographic information.
 Each downloaded map is described by name, and may be deselected if you wish to retain the map in memory, but not display the data on the Map Page.
 (When a MapSource file is selected, the boundary for any downloaded map is shown on the Map Page as a gray shaded outline.)